tdauth/wowr/README.md

 They are available in [systems](./systems).
 Each system provides a prototype map which shows you how to use the system.
 Some of the systems are available on [HiveWorkshop](https://www.hiveworkshop.com/members/barade.125524/#resources) to make them public and for feedback.

+## Modifications with World Editor

+Saving the map takes some time due to the big number of objects.
+Hence, you can use the "Validate Map Triggers (F10)" action in the trigger editor before actually saving the map to make sure there won't be any syntax error.

 ## Known Reasons for Crashes